- About Us

-Debi Davis is Assistant Program Officer for LISC in Connecticut.
-She has financial oversight for the two core Connecticut LISC programs and the Hartford Neighborhood Development Support Collaborative.
+Debi Martin is Assistant Program Officer for LISC in Connecticut.
+She has financial oversight for Connecticut LISC programs, including the Hartford Neighborhood Development Support Collaborative.
 She is the liaison between staff and National LISC, and serves as grants and contracts manager.
-She assists with marketing communications and provides support to the Executive Director in all aspects of fundraising for the programs.
-Ms. Davis is actively involved in her community, having served on the regional United Way Board as well as the Operations Committee of the UW of Central and Northeastern Connecticut.
-She is a member of the Parent Leadership Alumni Association and advocates for children and education innovations in Enfield, where she resides with her family.
+Debi is committed to giving back and does so through work at her church and in her community.
+She has served on the regional United Way Board as well as the Operations Committee of the UW of Central and Northeastern Connecticut.
+Ms. Martin is an alumna of the Parent Leadership Academy, a local group which advocates for children and education innovations in her community.
 Email Debi.
 Direct dial: 860-278-1283.

 Angela Berry is the Office Manager and Administrative Assistant for the LISC office in Hartford.
 Her duties include purchasing, vendor payments, expense reporting, event planning and information technology.
 She organizes office operations and procedures; serves as liaison with facility management and its vendors; addresses employees’ queries regarding office management issues; assists in the onboarding process for new hires; and manages the Connecticut websites.
 Ms. Berry joined LISC in 2001.
 She previously worked in the insurance industry and has extensive knowledge of nonprofit management and community development.
 Ms. Berry is active in her church, as a Sunday School teacher and licensed missionary; she plans and coordinates women’s meetings which feature expert speakers on health and wellness and other topics related to women.
 She also helps with clothing and food drives for the community at large.
 Email Angela.
 Direct dial: 860-200-8009.